quchen/articles/factorio/circuitry.md

 the right parameters can be a bit tricky.
 It is useful to keep the following physical interpretations in mind:

-  - Considering the past errors, the integral term will make the error (momentarily) zero after a time `Ti = P*J/(Q*I)` (the inverse product of the proportional and integral factors).
-If `Ti` is too large we’ll quickly reach but overshoot it, if it is too small it takes a long time to converge.

-  - `Td = D*Q/(F*P)` describes how many ticks into the future we’re extrapolating.
-This is useful if we expect drift effects that we’d like to counteract. `Td` large means small fluctuations destabilize the system, `Td` too small makes  the system more stable, but makes it less adaptive to disturbances.

   - `Kp = P/Q` is a constant that simply scales the output signal.
 Too small and the system will converge only slowly because it has to rely on the integral term a lot, too large and it might destabilize.

+  - Considering the past errors, the integral term will make the error (momentarily) zero after a time `Ti = I*J`.
+If `Ti` is too large we’ll quickly reach but overshoot our goal of `E=0`, if it is too small it takes a long time for the integral term to have an effect.

+  - `Td = D/F` describes how many ticks into the future we’re extrapolating, assuming the error keeps rising at a steady rate.
+This is useful if we expect drift effects that we’d like to counteract.
+Since most quantities in Factorio are quite jerky and don’t tend to rise and fall very continuously, the differential term is of questionable utility.

 There are entire books about tuning controller parameters.
-A good rule of thumb for the PID controller is to set `P`, `I` and `D` to zero, and `Q`, `J` and `F` to `1000`.
-Now watch what happens to the system when you increase `P` in steps of a couple of hundreds at a time; keep doing this until the system starts oscillating noticably when distiurbed out of equilibrium.
-Next, increase `I` until the oscillation either vanishes completely, or at least dies off to at least a quarter amplitude each period.
-Often, having reasonable `P` and `I` is already satisfactory.
-If not, increase `D` until the system converges quickly enough.
+A good rule of thumb for the PID controller is to set

+  - `P`, `J`, `D` = 0
+  - `I`, `F` = 60
+  - `Q` = 100

+This disables all terms, and the controller does nothing.
+Now increase `P` in small steps (e.g. 10, 20, 50, 100, 200, …) until you see a noticeable effect of the controller on your system.
+This brings the controller’s response into the order of magnitude you want the control output to be.
+Next, increase `J` in steps of 30, equivalent to half-second increments of the integral’s coefficient until you’re happy with your result, i.e. the system converges quickly, and does not overshoot `E=0` too much on the way to it.

+If you want, you can now watch the system’s response when you change the desired state, resulting in a suddendly large `E`, and a lot of work for the PID controller to compensate.
+Watch how well it does its job in these new circumstances; if it converges to the new state too slowly, consider tuning the parameters some more.

+As mentioned, the differential coefficient is rarely useful in Factorio, but feel free to play around with it if proportional and integral terms alone don’t yield unsatisfactory results.

 ### Numerics

+Factorio’s number system is 32-bit integer based, which means two things:

+  - Adding one to the largest integer, `2^31`, yields the lowers integer, `-2^31+1`.
+This is a break-neck condition for many practical purposes, and must be avoided by carefully keeing all numbers (well) below that threshold.

+  - Division simply ignores the remainder: `1/2` is `0`, `10/11` is `0`, `19/2`
+    is `1`.

-Factorio’s number system is integer-based, but a PID controller usually requires fractional numbers in order to be able to tune a system nicely; if `1` is too small but `2` is already too large, the controller can’t do its job properly.
+A PID controller usually requires fractional numbers in order to be able to tune a system nicely; if `1` is too small but `2` is already too large, the controller can’t do its job properly.
 For this reason the parameters were split into numerator/denominator, so that we can at least have rational coefficients.
-In the previous section, we set the denominators to `1000`, which effectively means we can craft parameters up to a precision of `1/1000`.
+In the previous section, we set the denominators to `100`, which effectively means we can craft parameters up to a precision of `1/100`.
 This should be plenty of accuracy for Factorio applications.

 ### Example application